 General Info – summary

-This evergreen Tree with thick mottled bark and spreading crown and pitted stem is up to 8m high and branches may start near the ground.
-Simple individual lanceolate Leaves lack stipules and may be collectively star-like, in whorls of 4 or more.
+This evergreen Tree with thick mottled bark, spreading crown and pitted stem is up to 8m high and branches may spread near the ground.
+The simple individual lanceolate Leaves lack stipules and may be collectively star-like, in whorls of 4 or more.
 The small, white, fragrant, bisexual and 4-merous Flowers are in racemes.
-Fruit is a densely velvety, low density, indehiscent drupe with one poisonous seed.
+Fruit is a thickly velvety, low density, indehiscent drupe with one poisonous seed.

 Description